Atelopus ignescens: Description

 Adult females measure between 36–48 mm in snout–vent length, with males measuring from 34–41 mm.
 The body is robust with long limbs and truncate snout.
 The dorsal coloration is uniformly black, as is the iris.
 The ventral side is orange-red; the belly is lighter in color, suffused with yellow.

 Conservation

-With the last recorded sighting dating to 1988, the species was thought to be extinct until early 2016, when a relict population was discovered in an undisclosed location.
+With the last recorded sighting dating to 1988, the species was thought to be extinct until early 2016, when a relict population was identified in the rural parish of Angamarca, Cotopaxi, Ecuador.

 Atelopus ignescens was formerly abundant along streams, rivers and ponds of the páramo surrounding the Ecuadorian capital city of Quito.
 The species started to decline in the 1980s, probably due to the chytridiomycosis that ravaged other amphibian species around the world, and prior to its rediscovery had been listed as extinct by the IUCN.
 Other threats include habitat destruction, pollution, climate change, and invasive rainbow trout.